NakedObjectsGroup/NakedObjectsFramework/README.md

 Naked Objects
 =============
-Naked Objects is a mature framework, under continuous development for 20 years (last 7 on GitHub) and now at version 12.
+Naked Objects is a mature framework, under continuous development for 20 years (last 7 on GitHub) and now at version 12 (with work on v13 started).

 Full documentation of how use the framework (typically starting from the Template projects) is contained in the [Naked Objects - Developer Manual](https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/Naked%20Objects%20-%20Developer%20Manual.docx).
 There is no need to download and build the source, as the recommended way to use the framework is via the published NuGet and NPM packages.
 (However there are details in the manual on how to build the source for those that really want to.)